The Southwest DC Arts Festival brings the Washington DC community together to celebrate the arts and showcase the Southwest Waterfront,

 the most rapidly redeveloping neighborhood in Washington DC.
 The event will include a central market, music, dance, film screenings, walking tours, and much more.
 The festival is expected to expand further in the coming years as the area develops.

-Various venues throughout Southwest DC
+Various venues along the Southwest Waterfront

 The closest Metro Station is Waterfront